 Yin and Bennett get the van’s guards to safety, but Batman narrowly manages to avoid getting caught with a quick swipe from Raimi’s Spider-Man (seriously, I haven’t even seen that movie and I know that).
 In another cute touch, the site of Bane’s fight with Batman is the corner of Englehart and Rogers, after two rightfully legendary Batman creators… who have absolutely zilch to do with Bane.
 Wouldn’t Dixon & (artist Graham) Nolan be more appropriate here?

 Anyway, Batman stalls long enough for Alfred to swoop in and play getaway driver, but Alfred’s having none of that “merely a flesh wound” nonsense.
 He’s adamant they need a real hospital, and only admits defeat when he realizes the fuzz have ordered a dragnet on every ER in town.

 (Maybe I should’ve gone and seen Batman Begins for full comparison purposes, but I have a medical condition that makes me incapable of caring about anything featuring Ra’s al-Ghul, and it’s probably not going to go away anytime soon.)

 Speaking of which, while I do wish that they’d pushed the envelope further with Bruce’s condition (would it have been too much to give him a black eye or something?), it’s nicely established that Batman’s not gonna just bounce back from this one.
 He stays on his back for weeks, with a medical staff of exactly one.

-In the meantime, Bane loots the city like a Bethesda protagonist, his every assault lovingly relayed by Exposition News.
-There’s only so much of this Bruce can take, and soon he’s making plans to get back in the cowl.
+In the meantime, Bane loots the crap out of the city, his every assault lovingly relayed by Exposition News – and of course, there’s only so much of this Bruce can take before he starts making plans to get back in the cowl.
 Alfred is… less than sympathetic, which isn’t exactly out of character, but the execution kind of makes him look like an asshole.
 I’m sorry, arsehole.
 Let’s look at his lines, shall we?

 “If Gotham thinks Batman is no more, perhaps it is for the best.
 Perhaps Bruce Wayne can heal… and finally get on with his life.”